jamietanna/sarahseewhy.github.io/_posts/2019-01-18-reflection-week-3.md

 date: 2019-01-17
 ---

 This week: testing scripting languages and what obligations do software developers have as historical actors?
+So a light week then.
 Leaving aside the tone of levity, it has been an interesting week.
 One of the things I love about being a developer is that it's rarely dull.

 ### Testing scripting languages